Bachelor of Arts (BA) Degree with a Major in Environmental Science and a Major Concentration in Earth Science

 Upon completing the BA degree with a major in Environmental Science, students will be able to:

-2. Integrate knowledge of natural and applied sciences to understand complex natural systems and cycles.
+2. Integrate knowledge of natural and applied sciences to understand and be able to communicate about complex natural environmental systems and cycles.
+(Communication)

 Requirements for the BA Degree with a Major in Environmental Science